All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (above) Monte di Rocca Romana (left) and Trevignano (right) seen from the Orsini Castle of Bracciano; (below) enlargement showing old Trevignano

-Trevignano is a very small settlement; it was surrounded by walls and it had two gates, one of which (Torre dell'Orologio) is still the main entrance to the historical section of the town.
+Trevignano was a very small settlement; it was surrounded by walls and it had two gates, one of which (Torre dell'Orologio) is still the main entrance to the historical section of the town.

-Roman memories in the main square (see also the Museum of Bracciano)
+Roman memories in the main square (see also those in the Museum of Bracciano)

 Ruins of the Orsini castle